Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 1 creature
 Saving Throw: None

-By casting this spell and laying <PRO_HISHER> hand upon a creature, the priest causes 14 points of wound or other injury damage to the creature's body to be healed.
+By casting this spell and laying her hand upon a creature, the priest causes 14 points of wound or other injury damage to the creature's body to be healed.
 This healing cannot affect creatures without corporeal bodies, nor can it cure wounds of creatures not living or of extraplanar origin.
 Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.

 #### Cause Moderate Wounds (Cleric)